scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 #### Week One Points: 102.3

 I'm delighted to hand John an L to start the season.
 However, this team has Johnathan Taylor, so he'll make the playoffs.
-Even if Cam Akers gets banished to the Shadow Realm, this roster is deep enough to stay to contend for another championship.
+Even if Cam Akers gets banished to the Shadow Realm, this roster is deep enough to stay and contend for another championship.
 As always, don't trade with John.

 | Name               | Team    | Depth |
 | ------------------ | ------- | ----- |